Bluetooth is a technology that has been around for quite some time. No doubt you are quite familiar with it already.

 Most electric toothbrushes and associated apps are geared to work for one user only.

-In order to maintain correct brushing records for each individual’s brushing statistics, the automatic synchronisation of cached brush data needs to be turned off.
+In order to maintain correct brushing records for each individual’s brushing statistics, the automatic synchronization of cached brush data needs to be turned off.

 This is completed in the app, by navigating to the ‘More’ menu and following ‘Your Brush’>’Sessions’>’Automatic Session Sync’ and moving the slider to the “off” position.